 |The buyer pays the fee or commission.||The seller pays the fee or commission.|

-When to use a buyer’s agent
+When should I use a buyer’s agent?

 - When you’re starting your home buying journey, talk to a buyer’s agent and be very specific about what you’re looking for in your home.